 VFLSC Partner Page

 This is a page to share information and resources from our partner organizations.
-Send an email if you would like to learn more about either one.
+Send an email if you would like to learn more about our partners.

 We are happy to help.